SrAlejo44/SrAlejo44/README.md

 ## Hi There 👋

 I’m David Alejandro Gorricho Polanía, Im 25 years old.
-I’m Informatic Engineer from Sabana University, right now I’m preparing my self to become a DevOps Engineer🚀 and I have a little bit experience in this area because I did my intership in Avianca in the DevOps Area.
+I’m an Informatic Engineer from Sabana University, right now I’m preparing myself to become a DevOps Engineer🚀 and I have a little bit of experience in this area because I did my internship in Avianca in the DevOps Area.

 ## Somthing about me 😎

-As you know I’m currently learning all about DevOps and start a repository where you can see what I’m learning and maybe see a new things🧐.
+As you know I’m currently learning all about DevOps and starting a repository where you can see what I’m learning and maybe see new things🧐.
 Further, I am working as an IT team leader in a startup **[BePelican](https://bepelican.org)**.

-🏹 I love play archery, for me it’s a relaxing sport and let me think about life.
+🏹 I love play archery, for me it’s a relaxing sport and lets me think about life.

 🎮 The videogames are my favorite hobby, love to play with friends and laugh.